Hallhill Covenanter Martyrs Memorial: Description of the memorial and site

-The memorial stands on a low ridge which was once a corpse of oaks, hazels and apple trees.
+The memorial stands on a low ridge which was once a copse of oaks, hazels and apple trees.
 It is unclear where the bodies, or ashes as stated on the 1832 stone, were buried.
 After their executions the bodies were left exposed for a time on the oak tree, a dule tree, on which they were hanged, as a warning to others.
 The remains, possibly as ashes, were eventually buried beneath or near the oak tree.

 A memorial stone with a detailed inscription was carved in the 18th century, circa 1702 to 1714, and was enclosed by iron railings with red sandstone corner pillars in 1832, when a new vertical gravestone with a finial and carvings of the martyrs faces was put alongside the old memorial stone, which lies horizontally.

 The site is Category B Listed.

 The execution

 The Covenanters Edward Gordon and Alexander MacCubbin lived in Glencairn.
 They were captured by Captain Sir Andrew Bruce of Earlshall on 11 February 1685, and after a few days brought to this site on Hallhill Farm where they were hanged from an oak tree on 3 March 1685.
 They had been taken prisoner with four others at Lochenkeit in the parish of Kirkpatrick Durham and four of the group were executed soon after capture.